-Keith R. Cadwallader, Ph.D., Department of Food Science and Human Nutrition, University of Illinois
+Keith Cadwallader, Ph.D., Professor, Department of Food Sciences and Human Nutrition, University of Illinois at Champaign-Urbana

 “The Chemistry and Application of Natural Flavorings”